Frequently Asked Questions

 All international students are eligible to receive academic scholarships.
 There are a limited number of international student grants available to students demonstrating a financial need for assistance.

-Do international students from English-speaking countries have to take the TOEFL or SAT?
+Do international students from English-speaking countries have to take the TOEFL, SAT, ACT or approved equivalent assessment?

 Yes.
-All entering international students have to take either the TOEFL or SAT.
-We require all entering American students to take the SAT or an equivalent entrance exam.
+All entering international students have to meet this requirement.
+We require all entering American students to take the SAT or ACT exam.

 Is there someone for international students to contact with specific questions during the application process?

 Phil Birkey, the international programs counselor, is the primary contact for international students planning to attend Bluffton University.
 He works with all entering international students.